The Devil's Den Sharpshooter Report (click to see it)

 Compressed detail from lower right of painting

-Description: Limited Edition Printed on heavy acid-free 90# stock with the best fade-resistant oil lithographic inks.
-Image size is 14-3/4 inches by 24 inches wide, with large margins.
+Description: Limited Edition of 125 Giclees printed on heavy acid-free 180# all-cotton watercolor paper with the best fade-resistant inks.
+Image size is 16X24 inches, with large margins.
 Print carries the artist's signature, artist's studio seal, print number.
 Affidavit included.
 Now available online.

 Current price each print: $90.00 plus 10.00 shipping in 4-inch heavy mailing tube.
 Maryland residents will be charged 6% sales tax.